hnz1102/electricload/README.md

 ## Schematic, PCB Gabar Data

 There is a Schematic data in hardware directory.
+If you want to make the PCB, you can order the [PCBway](https://www.pcbway.com/project/shareproject/Digitally_Controlled_Electric_Load_504eb052.html) this link.
 The heat sink is not included in the schematic data.
 You can use the heat sink with the fan for LGA115x CPU Cooler.

 I used this [heat sink](https://www.ainex.jp/products/cc-06b/)